 - Electric, propane autogas, compressed natural gas (CNG) and liquefied natural gas (LNG) vehicles are applicable new vehicles.
 The program will also accept new diesel that are non-plug-in or plug-in hybrids, so long as the improved fuel economy reaches or exceeds a 20%.

-- Vehicle replacements must include a 2006 or older diesel vehicle that will have a hole drilled in the engine to show proof of destruction.
+- Vehicle replacements must include a 2009 or older diesel vehicle that will have a hole drilled in the engine to show proof of destruction.
+Additionally this year, vehicle replacements can include 2010 or newer engine model year vehicles that are to be destroyed and replaced by new alt-fuel vehicles, but the new vehicle engine must be certified to the optional low-NOx standard, or zero emission.

 - Truckstop electrification (TSE) & electric trailer refrigeration units (eTRU) can also be funded in this grant program.